Tax Diversification – How to Stabilize the Ever-Changing Tax Rules

 This is another excellent example of why you need to have a close relationship with a tax professional.
 As I mentioned, it’s that person’s job to keep abreast of changes taking place in the tax code.
 You should have a general idea of what is happening with taxes, but you need to have a resident expert to turn to, preferably one with intimate knowledge of your own personal tax situation.
 Then be prepared to make the suggested changes that professional recommends.

 Move Your Money to Tax-Favored Activities and Investments

 In an effort to control both economic policy and social behavior, Congress routinely adjusts the tax code to increase the chance of certain outcomes, while decreasing the likelihood of others.
 This is why certain financial activities are more tax-favored than others.

 Here are some examples of where the tax code favors certain activities over others, particularly in regard to investments:

-- Capital gains income is favored because it carries a lower tax rate than ordinary income.
+- Capital gains income is favored because it carries a lower tax rate than ordinary taxable income.

 - Index funds are favored because they generate less in the way of both dividends and capital gains.